EricWay1024/Homological-Algebra-Notes/ha/9-tor.typ

   @weibel[Theorem 3.6.3].
 Modify the proof of @kunneth.
 ]

+It is worth mentioning that there is also a version of the Universal Coefficient Theorem for cohomology that involves $Ext$ and $hom$:

 #theorem("Universal Coefficient Theorem for Cohomology")[
   Let $P_cx$ be a chain complex of projective $R$-modules such that each $d(P_n)$ is also projective.
 Then for any $n$ and every $R$-module $M$, there is a non-canonically split exact sequence